hyperledger-cacti/cacti/README.md

 <img src="./images/cacti-vision.png">

-As a fusion of two earlier systems (Cactus and Weaver) that have similar philosophies and goals, yet offer distinct mechanisms backed by differemt design and trust assumptions, Cacti offers a spectrum of selectable and configurable features for cross-network transaction orchestrations.
+As a fusion of two earlier systems (Cactus and Weaver) that have similar philosophies and goals, yet offer distinct mechanisms backed by different design and trust assumptions, Cacti offers a spectrum of selectable and configurable features for cross-network transaction orchestrations.
 An example illustrated below shows how distributed applications running on Fabric and Besu ledgers respectively can carry out the same set of cross-network transactions using the **Node Server** (Cactus legacy) or through **Relays** (Weaver legacy).

 <img src="./images/tx-orchestration-modes.png">